 Straight Stand Valves:

-Straight stand valves are often found where the water supply pipe emerges under the floor or the cabinet.
-On the same line as the supply pipe, the supply pipe is attached to the top of the valve.
-The handle of a straight shut-off valve is located in the middle of the valve body, between the inlet and outflow doors.
+Particularly standing valves are regularly observed where the water supply pipe is created under the floor or the cabinet.
+On a line similar to the inventory pipe, the tailings pile pipe is connected to the highest point of the valve.
+The handle of a valve that has just stopped is located in the valve body between the shaft and the outflowing inputs.

 Three-Way Stop Valve:

-A three-way shut-off valve has two outputs and one inlet.
-They are usually seen under kitchen sinks, where they are used for both the hot faucet and the dishwasher.
-Three-seater stands are available in different configurations.
-Some are cross-shaped, with both exit doors pointing in opposite directions, while others have stores in an “L” or “Y” layout.
+A three-way rotary valve has two outlines and an inline.
+They are generally seen under kitchen sinks, where they are used for both the faucet and the dishwasher.
+Three-seater grandstands are accessible in various arrangements.
+Some are crossed, with both entrances pointing in inverted headings, while others have stores in an “L” or “Y” design.

 Angle Stop Valve: